Lisp mode for Alpha.

 Carriage Returns

-Lines that begin with ) will have their indentation reduced by one level to match the line with the matching (, as in
+Lines that begin with ) will have their indentation reduced by one

 (defun R-mode (&optional proc-name)